-One of the simplest ways to monitor a project is through photographs.
+There are several monitoring methods that may be used by applicants, however one of the simplest ways to monitor a project is through photographs.
 A fixed location must be set up to ensure the same area is photographed over time.
 These photographs can then provide a record of changes in the vegetation.
 The photo monitoring point must be recorded and marked, along with the camera settings used.
 When selecting a photo monitoring point, the future growth of vegetation must be considered, this is particularly important when planting trees as the revegetated area should not be blocked by future tree growth.